asyncapi/website/pages/docs/tutorials/kafka/managing-schemas-using-schema-registry.md

 Before you begin with this tutorial, it is already assumed that you already have:
 - Set up an instance of Apicurio Registry
 - Created an AsyncAPI document
-- Have some knowledge of Avro serialization
+- Some knowledge of Avro serialization

 ## Steps